-The Keys to Good Visual Hygiene
+The Keys to Good Visual Hygiene for Preventing Eye Damage

 What are the keys to good visual hygiene?
-Although its name is a bit confusing, this doesn’t refer to cleaning your eyes.
+Although its name is a bit confusing, this doesn’t simply refer to cleaning your eyes.
 In fact, it’s a medical concept that goes further.
 It’s a set of simple rules that can help to prevent damage to your vision.

 In other words, visual hygiene consists of changing certain habits, such as the distance between your eyes and your book, to take care of your eyesight.
 This can also be called visual ergonomics.